dongzhuoyao/mxnetgo/README.md

 ## Acknowledgement

-Some of the example codes are bases on others' code. thanks for their contribution. if this example helps you, please citate their paper.
+Some of the example codes are based on others' codes. thanks for their contributions. if this example helps you, please citate their papers.